-Wednesday, October 4, 5:00 PM - 8:00 PM in Room W105.
+Wednesday, March 7, 5:00 PM - 8:00 PM.
 The gift of life can only be given by generous donors like you.
 For more info or assistance, contact Lisa Ashford, Blood drive Coordinator, 405-919-0983.
 Schedule your appointment today by clicking the link below (coming soon).

 Save time by completing your health history online the day of your donation.